Skip to content

 • Partial batch failures — each record is processed individually.
 If one fails, only that record is retried via PartialBatchResponse.
 The rest of the batch succeeds.

-• Typed records — use schema: unsafeAs<Order>() for type inference, or a validation function for runtime checks. schema validates the data portion of stream records.
+• Typed records — pass the type as a generic (defineTable<Order>()) for type inference, or use a schema validation function for runtime checks. schema validates the data portion of stream records.

-• Table self-clienttable arg provides a typed TableClient<T> for the handler’s own table, auto-injected with no config.
+• Table self-clientsetup receives a table: TableClient<T> for the handler’s own table, auto-injected with no config.

 • Smart updatesupdate() auto-prefixes data. for domain fields, so you can do partial updates without reading the full item.